 On January 17, 2020, 637 Arnold and 641 Arnold entered into a Consent Order with EAF One, where EAF One substituted into the Action as Plaintiff for 641 Arnold (the “Substitution Order”).

-After the Substitution Order, EAF One proposed a settlement agreement (the “EAF Proposal”) whereby 637 Arnold and EAF One would stipulate and agree to not further challenge the true boundary line of the properties and agree to stipulate to the accuracy of a separate survey prepared by Morgan Engineering and Surveying on January 23, 2019 (the “Morgan Survey”).
+After the Substitution Order, EAF One proposed a settlement agreement (the “EAF Proposal”) whereby 637 Arnold and EAF One would stipulate and agree to not further challenge the true boundary line of the properties and agree to stipulate to the accuracy of a separate survey prepared by Morgan Engineering and Surveying on January 23, 2019 (the “Morgan Survey”). would agree dismiss the case with prejudiced.

-However, the Morgan Survey was mathematically inaccurate as the total frontage for the 641 Arnold Property and 637 Arnold Property did not add up.

-637 Arnold rejected the EAF Proposal because the Morgan Survey was mathematically inaccurate and because the EAF Proposal would leave many issues unresolved, including exactly where 637 Arnold is permitted to extend its planned renovation activities.
+637 Arnold rejected the EAF Proposal because the EAF Proposal would leave many issues unresolved, including exactly where 637 Arnold is permitted to extend its planned renovation activities.

-Essentially, the parties would be left in an agreed upon perpetual stalemate and have competing claims to the disputed portion of their respective properties forever without a clear resolution as to who owns what – a resolution necessary for 637 Arnold to commence construction activities.
+Essentially, the parties would be left in an agreed upon perpetual stalemate and have competing claims to the disputed portion of their respective properties forever without a clear resolution as to who owns what – a resolution necessary for 637 Arnold to commence anticipated construction activities and begin earning anticipated rents.

-Since 637 Arnold did not want to stipulate to the Morgan Survey which was mathematically inaccurate and because 637 Arnold is entitled to use or be compensated for all of the 637 Arnold Property insured by Stewart, 637 Arnold rejected the EAF Proposal.
+Since 637 Arnold did not want to stipulate to the Morgan Survey which was mathematically inaccurate and left the true boundary line ambiguous and because 637 Arnold is entitled to use or be compensated for all of the 637 Arnold Property insured by Stewart, 637 Arnold rejected the EAF Proposal.
+Needs work.

 Based on 637 Arnold’s rejection of the EAF Proposal, among other things, Mr. Mezzacca filed a Motion to Withdraw, which was granted.